HorstBaerbel/GBA-image-tools/README.md

 ## Hints for paint programs

-* Store images as Truecolor PNGs and [convert / dither them using imagemagick](#convert-an-image-to-gba-rgb555-format-with-a-restricted-number-of-colors).
+* Store images as Truecolor PNGs and [convert / dither them using ImageMagick](#convert-an-image-to-gba-rgb555-format-with-a-restricted-number-of-colors).
 This usually gives higher quality results.
-* In Gimp make sure that when you store your paletted / indexed images to PNG to select the "automatic pixel format" option.
+* In Gimp make sure that when you store your paletted / indexed images to PNG select the "automatic pixel format" option.
 This will ensure the minimum number of colors will be stored in the palette.
-Storing "8bpc GRAY" or "8bpc GRAYA" will store a full 256 color palette.
+Storing as "8bpc GRAY" or "8bpc GRAYA" will store a full 256 color palette.

 ## Convert an image to GBA RGB555 format with a restricted number of colors